 The tick-tocking clocks and pattering rain filled in the silence.

 “Enough roleplaying,” Werner finally said.
 “I can see your smirk from here.”

 The tick-tocking stopped, the hands of all the clocks stilling.
 The rainfall seemed to evaporate.

-The thing that wore Captain Weingartner’s face locked eyes with him before its features stretched and twisted unnaturally.
+The thing that wore Hauptmann Weingartner’s face locked eyes with him before its features stretched and twisted unnaturally.
 Its eyes bled into its lips, and its brows dipped into its eyes.
 When the thing’s features settled, it was no longer wearing the captain’s face but his mother’s instead.

 Werner tensed despite himself.

 The thing’s face morphed again into his brother’s then to Fischer’s then to Atienna’s, Cadence’s, Olive’s.
 Its skin cracked and a deep dark blue light seeped out from its pores.
 The blue light consumed its body until the entire thing was just an amorphous mass of glowing light.
 Although it had no eyes, Werner had the intense sensation of being watched from all angles.

 A click-clattering resounded through the tent as shimmering, black, spiny, stinger-ladden insects spindled out from the thing’s body and petaled out onto the table and then to the floor.
 Soon the entire ground was teeming with them.

 And then Werner felt it.